JoegottabeGitenme/JoeGCServices/docs/src/crates/wms-common.md

 ### TileBufferConfig

 Configuration for rendering tiles with a pixel buffer margin.
-Used to prevent edge clipping for features like wind barbs and numbers.
+Used to prevent edge clipping for features like wind barbs.

 ```rust
 pub struct TileBufferConfig {